jorishr/website-text-translator/README.md

 ![GitHub](https://img.shields.io/github/license/jorishr/website-text-translator?style=flat-square)
 ![node-current](https://img.shields.io/node/v/website-text-translator?style=flat-square)

-Automatically translate the text in html files to multiple languages, store translations in JSON files and detect changes.
+Easy command line interface to automatically translate the text in your HTML file(s) to multiple languages and store the translation data in JSON files.
+Auto-detect changes and straightforward integration into your workflow.
+Documentation includes code snippets to integrate the translation data into your website project using vanilla JavaScript.
+Usage of a third party translation services, e.g. Google Translate API, is recommended but optional.

 - [Website-Text-Translator](#website-text-translator)
   - [What this program does](#what-this-program-does)